Structured Chemistry Reasoning with Large Language Models: Reasoning

 \subsection{Formulae Generation}

-Formulae serve as organized and abstracted representations of domain-specific knowledge~\cite{lachmy-etal-2022-draw}.
-When humans tackle intricate problems, the initial phase often involves seeking relevant knowledge as a foundation.
-Therefore, rather than directly addressing the question, our approach entails prompting the LLM to draw upon its internal parametric knowledge and articulate pertinent principles for task resolution, exemplified by formulae like the \textit{Rydberg Formula} and \textit{Ideal Gas Law}.
-To enhance the utility of these formulae in subsequent reasoning processes, we instruct the LM not only to recite them but also to furnish explanations for the variables they contain.
-For instance, as illustrated in Figure~\ref{fig:method}, the LM elucidates variable $h$ as the Planck constant.
+Formulae serve as organized and abstracted representations of chemistry knowledge~\cite{lachmy-etal-2022-draw}.
+When humans tackle intricate problems, the initial phase often involves seeking relevant knowledge as a foundation, especially for the field of chemistry~\cite{taskin2014students}.
+Therefore, rather than directly starting to address the question, we seek formulae to solve the problem first.
+Given the fact that LLMs have indeed encoded much chemistry knowledge, it is often effective to elicit the knowledge from the parametric storage~\cite{petroni-etal-2019-language}.
+Therefore, \ours first instructs the LLM to articulate relevant formulae for task resolution, exemplified by formulae like ``\textit{equilibrium constant}'' in Figure~\ref{fig:formulae}.
+To enhance the utility of these formulae in subsequent reasoning processes, we instruct the LLM not only to recite them but also to provide explanations for the variables they contain.
+For instance, as illustrated in Figure~\ref{fig:intro}, the LLM needs to elucidate \textit{symbol $[*]$} as the molar concentrations.